Skip to content

 When it comes to walking and casual wear, the Xero Shoes Glenn has been a strong-performing barefoot shoe.
 This model’s leather upper feels light enough for long walks so I see this shoe as being a good urban commute shoe.

-I also like the FeelTrue sole in this model as it does a good job of promoting traction in different wear contexts.
+I also like the FeelTrue sole in this model, as it does a good job of promoting traction in different wear contexts.
 If you’ve ever worn Xero Shoes like the Kelso and have enjoyed that model’s sole, then I think you’ll also enjoy the Glenn’s.

 The removable insole is also a nice feature in the Glenn regarding this shoe’s overall comfort.
-I like that you have the option to keep in the insole for a little more cushion or take it out to get even closer to the ground.
+I like that you have the option to keep it in the insole for a little more cushion or take it out to get even closer to the ground.
 This adds a bit more range to this shoe’s walking performance.

 Testing the Xero Shoes Glenn for Multi-Season Use